 The main duty station will be Niamey (Niger), with frequent field missions (if security conditions allow that).

-The Program Development Officer will be in charge to manage and develop relations with Donors and partners (national and international), promote Cesvi’ strategy and brand; identify funding opportunities and write winning proposals and/or negotiate new projects.
+The Program Development Officer will be in charge of managing and developing relations with Donors and partners (national and international), promote Cesvi’ strategy and brand; identify funding opportunities and write winning proposals and/or negotiate new projects.

 S/He will be in charge of coordinating all the writing process of a project including needs assessments, budget and field visits.

 - S/He will represent Cesvi vis-à-vis Donors, partners (including Alliance2015), stakeholders, clusters and coordination bodies and fora, and any other appropriate networks aiming at raise Cesvi’s profile within the country;

 - S/he will be in charge of maintaining an in-depth insight on donors and other stakeholders‘ strategies, activities and opportunities in-country (monitoring of calls, ect.)